Exclusive Reveal: Code Sandbox Tech Behind Manus and Claude Agent Skills

 bind_dir="temp",

-)Then use this server to init DockerJupyterCodeExecutor:
+)Then use that server to create a DockerJupyterCodeExecutor instance:

 executor = DockerJupyterCodeExecutor(